 Personality tests.
 I enjoy them, although I doubt their scientific validity.
 Most personality tests fail on the test-retest level.
 Our character shifts by time and place.
 And yet… my fiery grandma has never been warm and gentle.
 There’s a core self which these tests aim to capture, but are they doing it?
 I don’t have a focus for these posts yet.

-3. The vulnerable posts
+3. The topics that made me feel vulnerable

 My third group of non-posts make me feel vulnerable.
 And like Brene Brown (TED talk), I’m not really a fan of vulnerable.